biosustain/dsp_bulk-sangerseq/README.md

 ## Usage

-**Data preparation**
+### Prepare data and a samplesheet
-Input data requirements: .ab1 sdequencing and reference .fa files.
+The tool requires Sanger sequencing (.ab1) and reference fasta (.fa) files.

-Copy all .ab1 files into the folder **data**
+Copy all .ab1 files into the folder **data**.

-**Prepare a samplesheet**
-Prepare a samplesheet according to the template below and save it as .csv file.
+Prepare a **samplesheet** according to the template below and save it as .csv file.
 It is recommended to deposit the samplesheet.csv in the **data** folder.
 Here you can also find a template (samplesheet_template.csv).
 The tool will read the samplesheet file automatically after specifying the path to it in the ```config.yaml``` file (see instructions below).
 **Note**: Currently, the tool only analyses samples that were sequenced in one direction (e.g. forward).
 If a sample was sequenced in forward direction, paste the path to the .ab1 file in column "ab1_1" and leave the column "ab1_2" blank.
 Fill in the sequencing direction in column "seq_direction" (forward).
 Fill in the paths where the reference fasta files are saved.
 Using absolute paths is recommended but relative paths will work too.

 |sample_id     |ab1_1                      |ab1_2                      |seq_direction  | reference        |